NISRA-Tech-Lab/rap-skeleton-lite/README.md

 -   Using your Windows file explorer, navigate to the `rap-skeleton-lite-main` folder and open it.

--   Double-click the `rap-skeleton-lite.Rproj` file to open the RAP Skeleton Lite Lite R project (`rap-skeleton-lite/rap-skeleton-lite.Rproj`).
+-   Double-click the `rap-skeleton-lite.Rproj` file to open the RS-lite R project (`rap-skeleton-lite/rap-skeleton-lite.Rproj`).

 -   Once R Studio has opened the R project, open the `rap_skeleton_lite_demo.Rmd` file by selecting it under the `Files` tab in the bottom right quadrant of R Studio (`code/rap_skeleton_lite_demo.Rmd`).